Flithor/EzDbDataComparer/README.md

 Very convenient when analyzing third-party software database changes!

-I found that there are many database comparer software, but most are very cumbersome, not suitable for analyzing third-party databases, and supported database also too less.
+I found that there are many database comparer software, but most are very cumbersome, not suitable for analyzing third-party databases, and supported database also too less. <span style="background-color:#000">And most are not free.<span/>

 So, I made this.